The Relational Lab –

 Sessions will explore topics such as:

-→ Understanding dissociation: how to track it and work with it with your clients
+→ Understanding dissociation: how to assess for it, track it and support clients with dissociative process

 → Navigating therapeutic impasses